Amutheezan/amutheezan.github.io/docs/fixfuturebus+.md

 ```

 Output of verification of Futurebus+ cache coherence protocol, this provides a brief summary whether any errors or issues found and other statistics.
+And we observe no outputs.

 ```
 Protocol: futurebus_fix